pickyourtrail_logo

 5. Cultural Experiences & Events

 The plaza areas are alive with festivals, art installations, and heritage performances.
-This is a very colorful and dynamic way to experience and understand the local culture.
+This is a very colourful and dynamic way to experience and understand the local culture.

 6. Evening Promenade & Photos